danawoodman/Google-Sketchup-Cutlister-Plugin/README.markdown

 * [Steve Racz](http://steveracz.com/)
 * Dave Richards

 It was completely re-written from the ground up and uses only a few parts of the original code.

-The main differences of [Cutlister][] from CutList are as follows:
+A few differences of [Cutlister][] from [CutList][] are as follows:

 * **More Easily Extendable** -- Adding new output formats or cut list types are much more streamlined, with automatic sub-class "sniffing", which means that if you sub-class `Renderer` or `Cutlist` the plug-in automatically adds the new sub-class to the list of formats and list types.
 To add a new output format or cut list all you need to do is create a sub-class of the parent class and define how it should work, everything else is taken care of.

+    See the `Cutlister/extension/` folder for an example of how to do this.
+When adding a new extension, make sure to load them in the `Cutlister.rb` file and restart SketchUp so they work.
 * **Improved User Interface** -- The design for the plugin was cleaned up and improved to be easier to use and more attractive as well as more easily modifiable.
 The interface has automatic notification messages built in, rather than the somewhat annoying pop-up messages.
 * **Version Controlled and Open Source** -- The plugin is [hosted on Github](https://github.com/danawoodman/Google-Sketchup-[Cutlister][]-Plugin) and is released under a MIT license (see the `LICENSE` file for more information on the license).
 This means you can fork it, modify the code and use it in any manner you please.
 * **Lots of Code Comments** -- Where possible I provided comments on the code as to what is going on so modification and understanding of the code is improved.
 I will also make my best attempt at keeping a good tutorial and reference page maintained so extending this plug-in will be as straight forward as possible.